madz0/CQmvc/README.md

 CQmvc also provides Templating using Master View Technique.
 Models and ViewModels can be passed to Views by Constructors directly or assign to View Class Fields.
 Checkout the example provided with the source inside App folder.

 CQmvc also has some helper Classes like SimpleCaptcha from (https://github.com/claviska/simple-php-captcha) Converted to a suitable Class and a UUID Class directly copy and pasted from http://php.net/manual/de/function.uniqid.php.
-Also there is a Store Class for serializatoins and Also a Simple Validator Class.
+Also there is a Store Class for serializatoins and a Simple Validator Class.

 Validator can be used to validate